 Rocklin Residents Unite for Fido (RRUFF) is a 501(c)(3) nonprofit organization that was founded in 2009 with the goal of providing a safe, enclosed area for Rocklin area dog owners and their furry family members to enjoy time outdoors.
 But RRUFF has accomplished much more than building and maintaining an off-leash dog park.
 The park is home to training classes for Guide Dogs for the Blind, Canine Companions for Independence puppy raisers, and 4Paws2Freedom, helping those with disabilities live better lives through the help of a service dog.
 In 2014, the RRUFF Healing Heroes program was launched.
 This program provides service dog training to local Disabled American Veterans with Post Traumatic Stress Disorder and other invisible disabilities.
-In addition, we fund on-site service dog training for veterans enrolled at American River College.
+In addition, we fund on-site service dog training for veterans enrolled at American River College and on July 20, 2018 the program is being offered at Beale Air Force Base.
 This program has helped dozens of veterans.

-We rely solely on membership dues, donations, and in-kind services to fund service dog training for veterans and enhance and add amenities to the dog park.
+We rely solely on donations, sponsorships, membership dues, and in-kind services to fund service dog training for veterans and maintain and add amenities to the dog park.
 We do not have paid staff, and all the work is performed by volunteers and members of our Board of Directors.
 We hope you’ll join us in our mission to serve canines and humans – 1 veteran and 1 dog at a time!

 RRUFF Dog Park